taulfsime/Shelly-Devices-Checker/README.md

 ## What the script does
 The script will run until the user closes the terminal.
 It will fetch device's information and stores it in the file.
 It will make several attempts to get the data (configurable from the config file) with a custom delay between each try.
+The scipt support multiple actions with the following conditions: when the device can't be reached after all attempts or based on values comparison.
+You can execute multiple actions, but currently the only supported is a request to specific URL.

-## Chanage log
+## Change log
+ - v1.4 - Added actions
- - v1.3 - Add Device Base class, fetch device's temperature value, added version check
+ - v1.3 - Added device base class, fetch device's temperature value and added version check at start
  - v1.2 - Added support for second gen devices and the data is saved in .csv file
  - v1.1 - Added SETUP file
  - v1.0 - Project init